 - Difficulty hearing

 - Pain, swelling, and stiffness in the joints

 - Facial paralysis known as Bell's Palsy

-Doctors diagnose sarcoidosis based on symptoms and medical tests that are usually positive in those with this condition, including blood and urine tests, x-rays and CT scans.
+Doctors diagnose sarcoidosis based on symptoms and medical tests like blood and urine tests, x-rays and CT scans.

 We may also test heart and lung function.